 This is more common in IPS panels due to the Liquid Crystal alignment that is used.
 The displays work in a way where there are multiple layers aligned at different angles.

-Deviations in such angles and layering can cause pressure, in turn displacing the liquid crystals under the panel.
+Deviations in such angles and layering can cause pressure, displacing the liquid crystals under the panel.
 The displacement of the liquid crystals refracts more or less light, causing an uneven brightness.

 This uneven brightness and light leakage around the edges are what we refer to as Backlight Bleeding and IPS Glow.

-At this current point, there is no possible way to eliminate these entirely, as it is considered a limitation of IPS panel technology.
-Note that IPS glow and backlight bleeds vary across different units of the TV, even if itβs the same model in question
+Currently, there is no possible way to eliminate these, as it is considered a limitation of IPS panel technology.
+Note that IPS glow and backlight bleeds vary across different units of the TV, even if it’s the same model in question.

 How can I reduce these?

-There is no way to negate backlight bleeding and IPS glow completely, but what you can do is attempt to reduce its degree of visibility.
+There is no way to completely negate backlight bleeding and IPS glow, but you can attempt to reduce its degree of visibility.

 You may attempt the following to reduce the effect: